screadore/ovation-requisition-automation/README.md

 10) run the ovation.py script and you should be good to go.

 # Please note this is still a version 1 beta of the script.
 Will be updating over time to make it more efficient.

+# Disclaimer - I do not claim any ownership or credit for the Ovation platform.
+I am only facilitating the automation of the workflow to import samples for the bulk requisition functionality of the platform to aid in Whole Genome Sequencing and Whole Exome Sequencing workflows.
+Anyone can freely use this product, but please give credit if used in a publication or if you reuse the code to modify it/improve it.
+Thank you.